 LAURA: Let’s begin with a quick intro Anna!
 Please tell everyone a little bit more about you.

 Meet Anna Brand

 ANNA: If you have always wondered how to make your brand really good looking then by the end of this episode you will know how I do this for my 121 Clients and the people in my Programme here at Anna Brand Creative.

 I’ve been in business for over 10 years now.
 One of the reasons we get on Laura is because we have quite parallel stories in that we were both diligent students in our creative specialisms you in photography, me in Graphic Design.
-With both of us then being rather intentional about really earning our stripes for a number of years BEFORE shouting about being true pro’s and striking out on our own.
+With both of us than being rather intentional about really earning our stripes for a number of years BEFORE shouting about being true pros and striking out on our own.

-In the last year, I’ve begun a really exciting online brand and visibility programme aimed at the solopreneur who wants to have a really good-looking personal brand, that actually works in getting them business.
+In the last year, I’ve begun a really exciting online brand and visibility programme aimed at the solopreneur who wants to have a really good-looking personal brand, that actually works in getting the business.
 The programme is called The Brand Advantage Programme.
 And you’ll pop a link to it here won’t you Laura?